FlowiseAI/FlowiseDocs/using-flowise/api.md

 ### Authentication

-You can assign an API key to the prediction API from the UI.
-Refer [chatflow-level.md](../configuration/authorization/chatflow-level.md "mention") for more details.
+You can assign an API key to the Prediction API from the UI.
+Refer to [chatflow-level.md](../configuration/authorization/chatflow-level.md "mention") for more details.

-The Authorization header must be provided with the correct API key specified during a HTTP call.
+The Authorization header must be provided with the correct API key specified during an HTTP call.

 ```json
 "Authorization": "Bearer <your-api-key>"